 Background

-Pasteur-Institut is a private non-profit organisation whose main goal is to combat infectious diseases.
+Pasteur-Institut (Pasteur Institute) is a private non-profit organisation whose main goal is to combat infectious diseases.
 They were founded by and are named after the world famous bacteriologist and chemist Louis Pasteur.
 Their headquarters are located in Paris but have research centres and clinics all over the world.

 The first institute was opened in Paris 14 November 1888 and very soon others opened all over the world.
 Their main task until World War I was to battle rabies.
 Vienna was relatively late in providing a clinic for treatment of rabies and already in 1889 Wiener Allgemaine Zeitung that such an institution existed in Bucharest.
 Budapest soon followed.